My name is John Parejo, and I founded what is now NOTEC MEDIA in 2017. Theres a story behind it though, a lifelong journey…

 I’ve been a mechanic my whole life.
 Anything and everything with an engine fuels my interest.
 It has been a struggle continuing to be so involved with the motorsports community in sobriety.
 Being able to use a camera in ways to feel included, yet keep my mind occupied enough to prevent the cravings, has allowed me to continue my life long passion.
 “It pretty much still allows me to have my love affair with cars.
 Showcase what its all about” -Larry Chen

 Today I'm grateful.
 Grateful to be alive.
 Grateful for my friends and family that support and believe in me.
 Grateful for all media credentials I receive for another opportunity to push myself to keep improving.
-I still have that 40 year old Pentax, and it usually has a roll of film loaded ready to scratch the itch when it comes.
+I still have that 40 year old Pentax, and it usually has a roll of film loaded ready to scratch the itch when it develops.
 My dreams of becoming an automotive photographer are continuously being fulfilled.
 One day at a time.